What is no code and low code?

 The basic idea behind low-code and no-code web development is to give users a visual experience of web development.
-Both low-code and no-code platforms create an integrated development environment (IDE) to give you a graphical user interface to visually build and design web applications.
+Therefore, both low code and no code platforms create an integrated development environment (IDE).
+It gives users a graphical user interface (GUI) to visually build and design web applications without coding.

-Drag-and-drop is an essential feature that defines low-code and no-code tools.
-It allows professional developers as well as citizen developers to easily build any type of web application faster by just dragging and dropping different elements without heavy coding.
+The drag-and-drop interface is an essential feature of all no code and code tools and platforms.
+Moreover, it is actually something that highlights and defines the low code no code development.
+Also, it is highly convenient to use.
+Therefore, allows professional developers as well as citizen developers to easily build and design any type of web application much faster by just dragging and dropping different elements without heavy coding.

 Highly Scalable & Testable